ESMWG/NoahMP/README.md

 Edit "`makefile.in`", and append the compiler debug options "`-g`" to the fortran compiler "`F90`".

+## Example

+An example presenting the namelist, domain, input, restart files is located in [https://github.com/esmwg/NoahMP-Training].

 ## Porting

 The NoahMP model does not presently support OpenMP.
 The default support platform is Linux